⚡️ Flash Sale! Get 43% off this Hornby ROD Khaki Class J36

 Highly detailed model with separately fitted parts including handrails, safety valve, whistle, pipework, lamp irons, coal rails, coupling hooks, sanding gear and much more

-Digital & Sound capability - 8-pin socket and space for a speaker in the tender
+Digital & Sound capability - upgraded 21-pin socket located in the tender

 Diecast boiler, firebox and chassis

-5-pole skew wound motor with centre axle drive and all-wheel pickups
+5-pole can motor with twin flywheels driving the rear axle with all-wheel pickups

 NEM tension lock couplings